The number of configurations in the full shift with a given least period: Configurations with normal period

-In the rest of this section, we shall focus on classifying when small values for $\alpha_{[H]}(G;A)$ occur.
+In the rest of this section, we shall focus on the exact determination of the small values of $\alpha_{[H]}(G;A)$.
 The inspiration for this question is Lemma 5 in \cite{CRG19}, which established, without using the M\"obius function, that $\alpha_{[H]}(G;A) = 1$ if and only if $[G:H]=2$ and $\vert A \vert = 2$.
-In general, the classification of small values for $\alpha_{[H]}(G;A)$ is relevant as it classifies configurations with small $\Aut(A^G)$-orbits, and, when $G$ is finite, it classifies the small degrees of the symmetric groups appearing in the decomposition (\ref{aut-desc}) of $\Aut(A^G)$.
+In general, the classification of small values of $\alpha_{[H]}(G;A)$ is relevant as it classifies configurations with small $\Aut(A^G)$-orbits, and, when $G$ is finite, it classifies the small degrees of the symmetric groups appearing in the decomposition (\ref{aut-desc}) of $\Aut(A^G)$.